spatha0011/spatha_vsd-hdp/Day19/README.md

 ![Alt_Text](Images/46.jpg)

-Since we confirmed that netlist is replaced and will be loaded in PnR but since we want to follow up on the earlier 0 violation design we are continuing with the clean design to further stages
+Since we confirmed that netlist is replaced and will be loaded in PnR but since we want to follow up on the earlier 0 violation design we are continuing with the clean design to further stages.

-Commands load the design and run necessary stages

 The or_cts.tcl script requires the variable CTS_SQR_RES (square resistance in kΩ/µm²), but it's not set in your config.tcl or environment.